 Thanks to increased development speed, fully managed infrastructures, and numerous possibilities to create business value, IoT apps have made their way into industrial IoT as well—proving themselves to be especially suitable for massive scale-out deployments in manufacturing, automotive, logistics, and utilities.

 Here the industrial IoT app store is on its way to becoming a powerful ecosystem connecting creators and consumers.
 Built-in security, being part of a robust infrastructure allowing for instant installation and deployment, as well as the possibility to create consistent workflows produce an enhanced user experience that makes the app store attractive to non-tech users.

 App store consumers can extend their existing application ecosystems seamlessly.
-Developers are in a position to sell their IoT apps and benefit from an exchange with a platform’s community.
+Any application developer can sell their IoT apps and benefit from an exchange with a platform’s community.
 And enterprise clients can buy apps and install them on their connected machines in an instant.
 As part of this scenario, IoT platforms can deploy and manage numerous distributed apps across multiple different machines and equipment.